leoreeves/projects/README.md

 ## [Quotes on Design Generator](https://leoreeves.github.io/projects/quotes-on-design-generator/)

-Generates a random quote about design, built for Free Code Camp.
+Generates a random quote about design, built for *Free Code Camp*.

 Built using: